SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Configuring_storage_per_DMA/Configuring_storage_per_DMA.md

 ![storage per DMA](~/user-guide/images/Storage_per_DMA.svg)

 > [!IMPORTANT]
-> We highly recommend installing an [indexing database](xref:Indexing_Database) as well to get access to additional features.

-> [!NOTE]
 > To have access to all the latest DataMiner features, switching to [Storage as a Service (STaaS)](xref:STaaS) is highly recommended.
+If you prefer to keep using self-hosted storage, we highly recommend installing an [indexing database](xref:Indexing_Database) to get access to additional features such as SRM and DOM.

 ## MySQL database